How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 A sump pump might seem complex, but its job is simple: to act as your home’s personal bodyguard against basement flooding.
 It works automatically to detect and remove groundwater before it has a chance to cause problems for your foundation.
 The whole process happens in three key stages: sensing rising water, pumping it out, and safely sending it on its way.
 This clever system is your first line of defense, especially during Oklahoma’s heavy rains, working behind the scenes to keep your home dry and protected.

-How It Knows When to Turn On
+How Your Sump Pump Knows When to Activate

 Your sump pump sits inside a basin, or pit, which is installed in the lowest part of your basement or crawl space.
 As groundwater levels rise around your foundation, this pit starts to fill with water.
 Most sump pumps have a float switch, which works a lot like the float inside your toilet tank.
 When the water lifts the float to a certain level, it triggers the pump to turn on.
 Some newer models use a pressure sensor instead, but the idea is the same.
 It’s a completely automatic system designed to react to rising water so you don’t have to worry every time it storms.

-The Pumping Process: Getting Water Out
+The Pumping Process: A Step-by-Step Look

 Once the float switch gives the signal, the pump’s motor springs into action.
 This motor powers an impeller, a small part that spins rapidly, much like a fan.
 The spinning impeller creates pressure that forces the water from the pit up into a discharge pipe.
 This process efficiently moves a large volume of water out of the sump basin and away from your foundation.
 It’s the core function of any effective basement waterproofing system, working tirelessly to keep the area dry.
 The pump will continue to run until the float switch drops back down, signaling that the water level is safely back to normal and shutting the system off until it’s needed again.